SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 }
 ```

-We can add resolvers to the route either as an object or as an array.
+We can add resolvers to the **route either as an object or as an array**.

 If we have guards in the route, the resolver will wait for their result.

-It will determine whether to fetch the information or not, depending on the guard's return value.
+It will determine whether to **fetch the information** or not, depending on the guard's return value.

 ## Creating a Resolver